dboddie/inferno-os/os/nanonote/Notes/notes.md

 Using `fbprint` in the `trap` function, referring to the `Ureg` structure pointer, causes an exception to occur when the function returns, showing the location of the stored registers as the EPC.

+## Handling interrupts

+When enabling interrupts, unmasking the relevant bits in the interrupt controller and enabling them in the peripherals, it is necessary to clear the interrupt flags in any peripherals when they occur.
+If this is not done then further interrupts are not delivered.